 A brief timeline of my relationship with the work of David Foster Wallace:

 That summer I plug away at Infinite Jest, but I am unable to even breach the third chapter.
 DFW's gymnastic juggling of the mundane IS something that appeals to me, but his grammar is too mathematically complex, his attention to detail too limitless and exhausting.
 I don't really remember being able to get past the Tennis agency meeting without going crazy.
-They say (correctly) that Infinite Jest is not about tennis, but that can't possibly be correct.
-[It'd be like aliens coming to Earth and zooming in initially on a dog's nose with a telescopic lens that can magnify it thousands of times, and after visually exploring the cell-membrane topography of a dog's nose for 5 hours--try to tell them that earth is not about dogs' noses.]
+They say (correctly) that Infinite Jest is not about tennis, but HOW CAN THAT POSSIBLY BE??
+It'd be like aliens coming to Earth and zooming in digitally on a dog's nose with a telescopic lens that can magnify it thousands of times, and after exploring the cell-membrane topography of a dog's nose for 5 hours--try to tell the more ADHD crew-members that Earth is not about dogs' noses!

 There's something obviously inconsistent with the words in his speech and the very concept of despair (let alone suicide).
 I won't expand on this here, but it's thrillingly scary to re-read his speech, weaving in the context of the author's pending suicide.
-It's like relistening to "Come As You Are" shortly after Kurt Cobain's self-erasure and letting "...and I swear that I don't have a gun" really sink in... *shudder*
+It's like relistening to "Come As You Are" shortly after Kurt Cobain's suicide.
+What?
+He swore that he didn't have a gun!

 2009, (Summer) - I go to the library and borrow Everything and More: A Compact History of Infinity.
 I am excited as all get-out to read it, for a number of reasons.
-1) Ever since college I've been a more active fan of nonfiction than novels, so I ought to click with this better than his 9000 page Infinite Jest 2) The very concept of abstracting mathematical principles into philosophy appeals to me, well.. infinitely! [comparing math and philosophy ought to make each one more relevant; it's the sort of cross-breeding that--I think--all things can benefit from] 3) A literary look at mathematic concepts (especially when intended for the non-math scholar) should perhaps get some blood flowing to the dormant-since-birth numb3rs-region of my left-brain.
+1) I generally prefer nonfiction writing, so I ought to click with this better than his 9000 page Infinite Jest 2) The very concept of abstracting mathematical principles into philosophy appeals to me [comparing math and philosophy ought to make each one more relevant] 3) A literary look at mathematics (especially when intended for the non-math scholar) should perhaps get some blood flowing to my dormant-since-birth numb3rs hemisphere.

 So I read the introduction, and DFW explains that this examination is meant to be readable by the lay-thinker (huzzah!) and that endless footnoting will be provided as training wheels for anybody who needs to slow it down and catch up with the back-knowledge required to grasp the concepts.
 I have to say, this is one time where (unlike with Infinite Jest) I truly can't blame my failure to get past the fourth chapter on my ADHD.
-Because, my attention span is modeled after a bicycle chain, and if I can get snagged by the cogs of interest, I'm generally on-track for a balanced attention budget (hence my ability to recall and even recite many things that would seem less significant than my wife's cellphone number, which is inaccessible to me due to the vast canvass of meta-atrophy that accompanies cell-phone ownership).
+Because, my attention span is modeled after a bicycle chain, and if I can get snagged by the cogs of interest, I'm generally on-track for a balanced attention budget.

 The problem with being unable to follow Everything and More is not pathological in nature, and the interest/willingness was there in greater strength than just about any purely intellectual endeavor I can recall.